openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

-that the `router-default` deployment created by the Cluster Ingress Operator will always run on the single control-plane node, and as a result any `*.apps.<cluster>.<base>` DNS entries which originally pointed at the single control plane node will remain correct even in the face of newly added worker nodes.
+that the `router-default` deployment created by the Cluster Ingress Operator will always run on the single control-plane node, and as a result any `*.apps.<cluster>.<base>` DNS entries which originally pointed at the single control-plane node will remain correct even in the face of newly added worker nodes.

 ### Risks and Mitigations